 In January 2022, Bárbaros completed its 2nd stage development and working towards Premiering in 2023.

-In November 2021, ‘BeLIEve’ undertook a preliminary research and exploratory period supported by a Government of South Australia Covid Relief grant.
-In August 2022, ‘BeLIEve’ will undertake a substantial 1st stage development with funding support secured from the Government of South Australia.
+In November 2021, ‘Blue Beard’ undertook a preliminary research and exploratory period supported by a Government of South Australia Covid Relief grant.
+In August 2022, ‘Blue Beard’ will undertake a substantial development with funding support secured from the Government of South Australia and the Australia Council for the Arts.